 Yoga and Pilates, although very relaxing, can in fact become quite strenuous when focusing on the core and upper body.
 Be sure to monitor yourself carefully for any pain or soreness.
 Always speak to your surgeon first and tell your coach or instructor that you need to make modifications due to your need to heal post-surgery.

-A minimum of 3 weeks total recovery following your boob job is recommended before returning to these types of activities.
+A minimum of 3 weeks of total recovery following your surgery is recommended before returning to these types of activities.
 Again, consult with your plastic surgeon before returning to any form of exercise following your surgery.

 What about other types of activity?